 “Pen and paper.
 I need to write or I’ll go mad.”

 Logan had never met a woman who would rather write than spend time with him.
 “You know, most women would sell their grandmother for an opportunity like this.”

 “Being locked in the elevator with me.”

 She stared at him, blinking slowly.
 “Really?”
 Her dubious tone grated him.

 “I happen to be one of the most sought-after bachelors in this city.”

 “You are?”
 She was showing slightly more interest now, but for the wrong reasons.
 “So what makes you that?”

-The question took him aback.
+The question fazed him.
 He had no idea how to answer it without sounding like a self-centered jerk.
 “I’m the CEO and owner of a Fortune 100 company.
 I’m worth billions.”